psychology-of-programming/ppig.org/content/_index.md

 <br>

-Our next meeting is scheduled for 21-25 June 2021, and will be happening online.
-For more information, please check [the workshop page](/workshops/2021-annual-workshop).
+Our next meeting is scheduled for 5-9 September 2022, and will be a hybrid virtual/physical meeting hosted by The Open University.
+For more information, please check [the workshop page](/workshops/2022-annual-workshop).